Skip to main content

 Copy the token

-The cleartext token (prefixed mp_...) is shown exactly once in the reveal dialog.
-Copy it to a safe location now — you will not be able to view it again.
-The same dialog includes a ready-to-paste config snippet for Claude Desktop.
+The cleartext token (mp_...) is shown exactly once.
+Copy it now — you won’t be able to see it again.
+The reveal dialog also includes a ready-to-paste claude_desktop_config.json snippet.

 1